jblotus/explosivewebsprogramming/app/backup/2010-12-12-issue-tracking-with-lighthouseapp.md

   </p>
 </div>

 Once you have confirmed your email address you can click the link and be taken directly to your project dashboard, which is totally empty right now.
-Next, click "**Create a New Project**&#8221; to set up your first project.
+Next, click "**Create a New Project**" to set up your first project.

 <div id="attachment_122" style="width: 560px" class="wp-caption aligncenter">
   <a rel="attachment wp-att-122" href="http://www.jblotus.com/2010/12/12/issue-tracking-with-lighthouseapp/createnewproject-3/"><img class="size-large wp-image-122" title="createnewproject" src="http://www.jblotus.com/wp-content/uploads/2010/12/createnewproject2-550x415.jpg" alt="Create a new Lighthouse project" width="550" height="415" /></a>